South Africa Safari

 A destination guide to Safaris in South Africa, hotels, accommodation, attractions and activities.

 South Africa lies at the southern end of Africa; it ranks the 25th biggest country in the world covering an area of 1,219,090 sq km.
 It is bordered by Namibia, Zimbabwe and Botswana to the North, Mozambique and Swaziland to the Northeast, its coastline stretches along the Indian Ocean and the South Atlantic; it also surrounds the kingdom of Lesotho.
-Pretoria is South Africa’s capital city and the country’s political centre with a population n of 1,619,438.
+Pretoria is South Africa’s capital city and the country’s political center with a population n of 1,619,438.
 Other main cities are Cape Town, Bloemfontein, Johannesburg, Durban, and Port Elizabeth among others.
 South Africa’s total population is 55.91 million (2016).
 Most ethnic groups in the country are Bantu speakers; languages mainly spoken are English, Afrikaans, Zulu, and Xhosa among others and the country’s currency used is the Rand.

 The climate of South Africa is not the same in all areas, it varies; the interior plateau receives temperate climate, the southwestern corner of the country receives Mediterranean climate and some areas in the Northwest receive desert climate.
 Generally most parts of the country have cool nights and warm, sunny days.
 The same way the climate of South Africa varies, also is its topography; it’s covered with the great Karoo plateau, water bodies, mountains and rocky hills.